 Welcome back to the twenty-first feature from the Collective Series by The Idle Man.
 Where we meet up with interesting men who either work in the creative industry, or we just admire the work they do.
-Styled in our most recent collections, drops, and photographed by our Editor Cal McIntyre, read the full feature below as we believe it's more about what we do, rather than what we wear.
+Styled in our most recent collections, drops, and written in the words of our Editor Georgia Jackson, read the full feature below as we believe it's more about what we do, rather than what we wear.
 To shop the products Julian is wearing simply click the images.

 Meet the British-born singer/songwriter Julian Perretta, with several European hits Perretta has teamed up Lil Baby for his latest release ‘Pony’.
 Perretta has been on the scene for a few years starting out in 2011 when he released his first debut album “Stitch Me Up”, since then he has released a few familiar songs such as “Wonder Why”, “Miracle” and “Tied Up”.
 Now collaborating with Lil Baby, he is really showing off his depth of ability from pop to hip hop.

 Originally from North London, music was something he always had a passion for listening to The Kinks and David Bowie throughout school he first had a go at creating his own records from the age of 15.
 Always amazed at the recording and production process of creating music, he knew when he left school he wanted to give it a proper go for himself.
 The “Miracle” singer gained a following quickly with people all over Europe enjoying his songs, racking up millions of streams on Spotify, including “Miracle” which has over 51 million alone.

 Teaming up with one of America’s rapidly growing names Lil Baby is whole other direction than what he is originally used to.
 Previous collaborations have seen him work with big names such as Mark Ronson and has even toured with Beyoncé and Ed Sheeran.
 This time around Perretta is broadening his horizon and embarking on a hip-hop/trap vibe with their reworked version of ‘Pony’.